 Select the listings you want to boost.

-From there, you can set a budget, choose how long to run your ad, select payment method, and preview your boosted listing before it goes live.
+Then you set a budget, choose how long to run your ad, and select your payment method.
+You will get to preview your boosted listing before it goes live.

 Then review, and select the best performers for the next tier.